-Many Canadians are aware of the difficulties that people in their community are having and recognize that these difficulties are often due to circumstances beyond their control.
-The problem: many Canadians feel insecure themselves so there may be little on-going support for doing more for the poor in Canada.
+Many Canadians are aware of the difficulties that people in their community are having.
+They also recognize that these difficulties are often due to circumstances beyond their control.
+But many Canadians feel insecure themselves so there may be little on-going support for doing more for the poor in Canada.

 Extent of the Problem

-It is striking that 52% of Canadians think the number of people living in poverty has been increasing over the past few years.
+It is striking that 52% of Canadians think the number of people living in poverty has been increasing.
 Given that Canada is not in a recession, such an assessment reflects a deep concern about the economic fortunes of Canadians.
 Some of this concern is related to the fact that so many Canadians know people in their circle who are poor.

 Even if this overstates the true state of the problem, it clearly should colour, to some extent, how people see the problem and the potential solutions.